 - represent all owners of the Association and not a particular geographic area or special interest groups.

-- consider himself a “trustee” of the Association and do his best to ensure that the Association is well maintained, financially secure, growing and always operating in the best interests of owners.
+- consider themself a “trustee” of the Association and do their best to ensure that the Association is well maintained, financially secure, growing and always operating in the best interests of owners.

 - always work to learn more about the board member’s job and how to do it better.

-- declare any conflict of interests between his personal life and his position on the Association board, and avoid voting on issues that appear to be a conflict of interests.
+- declare any conflict of interests between their personal life and their position on the Association board, and avoid voting on issues that appear to be a conflict of interests.

 - A member of the Presque Isle Harbor Association Board shall not:

-- A Board member shall not engage in personal attacks against another Board member, or hold him up to ridicule.
+- engage in personal attacks against another Board member, or hold him/her up to ridicule.

-- use the Association for his personal advantage or the personal advantage of his friends or relatives.
+- use the Association for his personal advantage or the personal advantage of their friends or relatives.

 - discuss the confidential proceedings of the board outside the board meeting.

-- promise prior to a meeting how his will vote on any issue in the meeting.
+- promise prior to a meeting how his/her will vote on any issue in the meeting.